-In situations where there is very strong dynamic magnetic disturbances present, it is recommended to disable the magnetometers.
+In situations where there are very strong dynamic magnetic disturbances present, it is recommended to disable the magnetometers.
 When the magnetometers are disabled, an alternative heading source is required or else Certus may become inaccurate.
 Dual antenna heading is the recommended source.
 See 7.4 Heading Sources for information.
 The magnetometers can be disabled using the Magnetic Heading setting on Filter Options page in the web UI or Certus Manager.
 See 8.1 Using the Web User Interface or 8.2 Using Certus Manager.
-The magnetometers are disabled by default.